vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 {% include linkedHeading.html heading="Accessibility Insights for Web" level=3 %}

-Accessibility Insights for Web is a Chrome extension built by Microsoft, and it helps you look at headings, tab order, and color contrast in more intuitive ways than just a list of failures.
+Accessibility Insights for Web is a Chrome extension built by Microsoft.
+It helps you look at headings, tab order, and color contrast in more intuitive ways than just a list of failures.
 You can use a visualizer for tab order (called "Tab Stops") that will number the tab order as you hit the tab key, making it really obvious if something is out of place.
-It can also show you all of the headings on your page, which can help you catch bad heading order or if you just don't have enough headings breaking up your content.
+It can also show you all of the headings on your page, which can help you catch bad heading order or  tell you if you don't have enough headings breaking up your content.

-Lastly, it's color tool lets you make your entire website greyscale, which can help you find not only color-contrast misses but also if you have content that requires color for it's meaning - like fields that only indicate they are errored by turning red.
-It's a tool I can't recommend strongly enough.
+Lastly, its color tool lets you make your entire website greyscale, which can help you find not only color-contrast misses but also if you have content that requires color for its meaning - like fields that only indicate they are errored by turning red.
+I can't recommend this tool strongly enough.

 Install it or learn more at the
 [Accessibility Insights for Web Chrome Web Store page][a11y-insights-for-web].